R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 ![Wireshark screen](
 wiresharkscreen)

 This screen is where we choose the perameters of the packet capture ("pcap") before we start the capture.
-Here we can choose which network device that the pcap will capture traffic from and we can also apply filters to the pcap. some filters include
+Here we can choose which network interface that the pcap will capture traffic from and we can also apply filters to the pcap. some filters include
 <ul>
   <li>"host" = will capture traffic for a specific ip address, both outgoing and incoming/li>
   <li>"net" = will capture traffic on a specific subnet</li></li>